Catherine Connoly

 it's a strange role because

-Like the Irish President wouldn't have the type of powers that we said the American President would have, but the President is also the guardian of the Constitution.
+it is largely symbolic.
+Like the Irish President wouldn't have the type of powers that would say that the American President would have.

 They can refer bills to the Supreme Court to see if it's constitutional or not.
+The President signs bills into law.

-The President signs bills into law and can refuse if they feel that the procedures aren't being followed.
+and can refuse if they feel that the procedures aren't being followed.
+But it really depends on how you define power.

-The most powerful thing I think an Irish President can do is
+The most powerful thing I think an Irish president can do is

 how they create discussion, they create